yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 <img src="gallery/pageRankDeltaGeneratedCodeDynamic.png" alt="Page Rank Delta C++ Generated Code">

 *Here by adding to the schedule the generated C++ is capable of running in parallel on multiple cores at once.
-This is seen by the parallel_for loop in the code and if that loop is run using CILK or OPENMV then it being run on mulitple cores will make the program much faster.*
+This is seen by the parallel_for loop in the code and if the loop is run using CILK or OPENMV then it uses mulitple cores.*

 <img src="gallery/pageRankDeltaGeneratedCodeBitVector.png" alt="Page Rank Delta C++ Generated Code">